oliviergob/gobslog.com/content/blog/20220227-deploy-frontend-amplify/index.md

 image: ./amplifier.png
 ---

-This blog post is part of series on [How to build and deploy a serverless web app on AWS](../20220226-build-webapp-aws/).
+This blog post is part of a series on [How to build and deploy a serverless web app on AWS](../20220226-build-webapp-aws/).